almotasim90/DPI/send_alerts_to_eduVPN_portal.md

 Therefore, every SQLite database connection has the `main` database and also `temp` database in case you deal with temporary database objects.

-In order to attach an additional database to the current database connection, you can use this following statement inside the current SQLite databse:
+In order to attach an additional database to the current database connection, you can use this following statement inside the current SQLite database:

 	$ ATTACH DATABASE file_name AS database_name;